slightlyoff/cassowary.js/README.md

 This fork removes any external library dependencies and improves the overall code style.
 Work is underway to make the solving core suitable for use inside web workers and to improve the performance of the code by a large constant factor.
-This version is already 6x faster than the original at running the built-in test suite.
+This version is already 8x faster than the original at running the built-in test suite under V8 (5x faster under Rhino).

 Getting Started
 ===============